- 22 Jan 2016

 Background of the programme

-The PhD Programme is one of the research programmes organised by the OSC since 1999, aiming to support academic research and stimulate intellectual exchange.
-Its main objective is to encourage PhD students to undertake doctoral research with a humanities or social sciences perspective on any aspect of the Olympic phenomena.
-This year, for the first time, the programme has featured, in collaboration with Olympic Solidarity, a new category of grants aimed especially at PhD students whose research addresses subjects of interest to the National Olympic Committees of their countries.
+The PhD Programme is one of the research programmes organised by the OSC since 1999, aiming to support academic research related to Olympism, the Olympic Movement and the Olympic Games.
+It serves as a link between the IOC and the universities of the world by reaching out to the next generation of professors, who are now graduate students in the humanities and social sciences.
+As in the previous edition of the programme, this year’s edition featured, in collaboration with Olympic Solidarity, a second category of grants aimed especially at PhD students whose research addresses subjects of interest to the National Olympic Committees of their countries.

 What is the selection process?

 The winners were selected by a committee of academic experts renowned for the quality of their research linked to Olympism and/or their involvement in Olympic studies.
 The selection committee for the 2016 edition of the programme comprised the following members: Gudrun Doll-Tepper (Freie Universität Berlin, Germany), Ian Henry (Loughborough University, Great Britain), Sigmund Loland (Norwegian School of Sport Sciences, Norway), Ana Maria Miragaya (Universidade Estàcio de Sà, Brazil), Françoise Papa (Université Grenoble Alpes, France), Cesar Torres (State University of New York, United States), Thierry Zintz (Université Catholique de Louvain, Belgium) as well as OSC representatives.